But Wait…Why is it a Question?

 - Again, the concurrent speculation from some trusted industry friends.
 These friends know little more than I, but again, this has to do with the lack of English-language information on the company.

 - The unclear involvement level of a Swiss NGO that is often-referenced on their website.
 Helvetas, that Swiss NGO that Alluvia references so much in their marketing materials, has actually been working with the Vietnamese government since 2005.
 Their goal has been to sustainably increase Vietnam’s output of quality cacao in an effort to increase farmer income in the region.
-The chocolate maker’s father was actually a part of this pioneering project.
+The head chocolate maker’s father was actually a part of this pioneering project, and since it started Alluvia’s cacao has been certified by UTZ and the Vietnamese Ministry of Health.

 - The crumbly & hardened texture of their bars, which often implies a deficit of cocoa butter, itself implying the use of cocoa powder + cocoa butter as a base rather than only cocoa beans.
 This is either due to age, or a need to add extra cocoa butter in future recipes.